divio/aldryn-django-cms/README.rst

 An opinionated django CMS setup bundled as an Divio Cloud addon.

 This package will auto configure django CMS including some extra tools.
-It includes django-filer, a default set of plugins, django-parler, aldryn-boilerplates and some more.
+It includes django-filer, a default set of plugins, django-parler and some more.
 A future goal is to split some of those other tools into separate addons.

 Contributing